deanebarker/Denina-Sharp/README.md

-# Text Filtering Pipeline
+# Denina: A Text Processing Pipeline

-(Note: be sure to read the "History and Context" section at the end for more information about why this project was created, and what it means for you.)
+Denina is a simple text processing language which allows a non-technical editor to configure and execute sequential C# methods on text.
+Editors can use Denina to construct and execute text processing pipelines.

-TFP is a C# pipeline processor for text, intended for editorial usage through configuration by simple text commands.
 A pipeline is a series of filters, processed in sequential order.
 In most cases, the output from one filter is the input to the filter immediately following it (this is the "active text").

 The filters are linear and sequential.
 Text is passed "down the line," and is usually modified during each step, coming out the other end in a different form than when it started.